avinashkarhana/ibm-log-analysis-log-export/README.md

     python3 IBMLogAnalysisExportLogs.py

-This will generate a folder in current path with all logs requested.
+This will generate a folder in the current path with all logs requested.

 ## Contribution Guide

 - Make sure you are not committing code with any sensitive information like service_id.
-- Make sure your config.py has variables with preferably empty, or if not possible generic value.
+- Make sure your config.py has preferably empty variables; if not possible, use a generic value.